 - a few drops of oil

 By the way, Cassia for hair is strengthening, but can also have a little drying effect, hence the additional oil.
 I usually use Camellia Seed oil*, but any oil your hair likes will do.

-Now I mix all the ingredients in a bowl till I get a mustard-like consistency.
+Now I mix all the ingredients in a bowl until I get a mustard-like consistency.
 Make sure to work slowly, as the powder starts out quite dusty!

 Once you distributed all of the Cassia treatment, it’s time to wrap it up!
 Wrapping your hair will keep the heat in and intensify the beneficial effects of the Cassia treatment.
 Just make sure to use an old towel, because it will get stained!